 France lift second World Cup after winning classic final

-MOSCOW: France won the World Cup for the second time in spectacular style on Sunday (Jul 15) by ending battling Croatia's dreams of a first major title with a 4-2 victory in one of the most entertaining and action-packed finals for decades.
+MOSCOW: France won the World Cup for the second time in spectacular style on Sunday as a 4-2 victory in one of the most entertaining and action-packed finals for decades ended battling outsiders Croatia's dreams of a first title.

-France triumphed thanks to an own goal from Mario Mandzukic, an Antoine Griezmann penalty - awarded after a VAR review - and second-half strikes by Paul Pogba and teenager Kylian Mbappe.
+After an early own goal by Mario Mandzukic France's big guns delivered on the biggest stage of all as Antoine Griezmann - with a penalty awarded after a VAR review - Paul Pogba and teenage tyro Kylian Mbappe all hit the target.

+Ivan Perisic and Mandzukic replied for Croatia, who ended beaten but unbowed after making much of the running in their first appearance in the final.

 It was the highest-scoring decider since England beat West Germany 4-2 after extra-time in 1966 and the highest in normal time since Brazil defeated Sweden 5-2 60 years ago.

-There were as many goals in 90-action-packed minutes in Moscow as in the last four finals combined, and three of those went to extra time.
+There were as many goals in 90-action-packed Moscow minutes as in the last four finals combined, and three of those went to extra time.

 The game featured the first final own goal and the first VAR-decided spot-kick - one that Croatia were furious about and that was arguably the turning point of the game.

-But the only statistic France will really care about is that the result makes them world champions for the second time following their triumph on home soil 20 years ago.
+But the only statistic France will really care about is that the result makes them world champions for the second time following their triumph on home soil in 1998.

-The French led 2-1 at halftime after Mandzukic's own goal and Griezmann's VAR penalty, with Ivan Perisic briefly bringing first-time finalists Croatia level.

-Quickfire strikes by Pogba and Mbappe midway through the second half put France in charge before Mandzukic was gifted a goal by keeper Hugo Lloris to set up a nervous last 20 minute.

-France, however, held firm to ensure there was no repeat of two years ago when, again heavy favourites, they were beaten in the European Championship final by Portugal in Paris.
+Having lost the 2006 final on penalties to Italy, it also meant there was no repeat of two years ago when they were beaten in the European Championship final by Portugal in Paris.

 The win means Didier Deschamps, captain of the 1998 side, becomes the third man to lift the World Cup as player and coach after Brazil's Mario Zagallo and Germany's Franz Beckenbauer.

-"How marvellous," Deschamps said having been carried shoulder high around the pitch by his players.
+"How marvellous," Deschamps said having been carried shoulder high around the pitch by his players in a post-match downpour.
 "It's a young team who are on the top of the world.
 Some are champions at the age of 19.

 "We did not play a huge game but we showed mental quality - and we scored four goals.